scalaz/scalaz-deriving/README.md

 3. `Semigroup` / `Monoid`
 4. `Arbitrary`

-with more learn-by-example in `scalaz-deriving/src/test/scala/examples`.
+with more learn-by-example in `scalaz-deriving/src/test/scala/examples` and a detailed tutorial in the chapter "Typeclass Derivation" of [Functional Programming for Mortals with Scalaz](https://leanpub.com/fpmortals/read#leanpub-auto-typeclass-derivation).

 # Installation